cessen/tenthash/README.md

 | Blake2b               | 256 bits     | 1.0 GB/s            | -                             | Yes                         |
 | Blake3 (SSE4)         | 256 bits     | 2.6 GB/s[^6]        | -                             | Yes                         |

-**TentHash is the only non-cryptographic hash in the list that is unambiguously conservative about quality,** and which can confidently be used in situations that don't tolerate collisions.
+**TentHash is the only non-cryptographic hash in the list that is unambiguously conservative about quality,** and which can therefore be confidently used in situations that don't tolerate collisions.
 It's also the only non-cryptographic hash in the list that publishes a full design rationale for auditing and critique.

 In those respects, TentHash is better compared to the cryptographic hashes in the list.
 TentHash is, of course, *in no way* cryptographically secure.
 But for use cases where that isn't needed, TentHash compares favorably while being both faster and substantially simpler to implement and port.